MongoDB index 설정

 The following operation creates an ascending index on the

-fielddb.records.createIndex( { score: 1 } ) // a value of 1 specifies an index that orders items in ascending order.
-A value of -1 specifies an index that orders items in descending order.
+scorefielddb.records.createIndex( { score: 1 } ) // a value of 1 specifies an index that orders items in ascending order.
+A value of -1 specifies an index that orders items in descending order. -

 The created index will support queries that select on the field